rsepulveda2/rsa-form/README.md

 Rsa-form also includes a login widget that can be added to your login page to reduce the chance of a keylogger capturing login credentials (see below).

 Just create a form as usual, then add the following javascript to your page.
-(Either using **script** tags or adding it to one of your javascript files such as /javascripts/application.js)
+(Either using "script" tags or adding it to one of your javascript files such as /javascripts/application.js)

 	jQuery(document).ready(function() {